πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 K&R days β†’ C99 bool

-Early C had no boolean type.
-Everything used the "0 is false, anything else is true" rule.
+Early C had no boolean type at all.
+Code relied entirely on the "0 is false, anything else is true" rule.

 Old style (pre-C99)